-- A custom macro, assertNE, is used instead of the armasm ASSERT directive. - Register numbers are used instead of registers as parameters.
-This is because the GNU assembly .ifc directive used for the as\sertNE assertions treats its operands as case-sensitive. - The GNU assembly .ifnb directive is used to check if the parameter DivRegNum has been defined.
-In the armasm syntax implementation, the armasm IF directive is used.
+- A custom macro, assertNE, is used instead of the armasm directive ASSERT. - Register numbers are used instead of registers as parameters.
+This is because the GNU assembly .ifc directive used for the assertNE assertions treats its operands as case-sensitive. - The GNU assembly .ifnb directive is used to check if the parameter DivRegNum has been defined.
+In the armasm syntax implementation, the armasm directive IF is used.